Day 01: Ho Chi Minh Arrival (D)

 Day 10: Hoi an - Hue (B, L, D)

 The ancient architecture of Hoian is a fascinating combination of Vietnamese traditional characters with Chinese and Japanese influence.
 There are plenty to see in this delightful and tranquil town, some of which are the famous Japanese Covered Bridges, the Pottery Museum, the 200 years old Tam Ky House, the Chua Ong Pagoda, the vibrant market.
 We visit these on our morning walking tour.
 Heading out of Hoian we drive north to Hue, stopping en route to visit the sensational Marble Mountains and the China Beach, which was the former R&R ground for the US Marines.
 The winding roads begin as we make our way up the spectacular Hai Van Pass.
 At the top of the pass we stop to admire a fantastic view south to Danang and north to Lang Co.
-We pass by Camp Eagle before arriving in Hue, Vietnam’s the last imperial capital.
+We pass by Camp Eagle before arriving in Hue, Vietnam’s the last imperial capital, check in the hotel, dinner on cruise in Huong River.
 O/N in Hue.

 Upon leaving Hue we set off on our drive along the highway 1 northwards passing by Camp Evans and Fire Support Base Nancy.
 Along the way we catch a look of Ai Tu Combat Base and Airfield before arriving in Dong Ha , which is well known as Leatherneck Square bounded by Con Thien, Gio Linh, and Cam Lo.
 The journey continues across the Hien Luong Bridge over the Ben Hai River which demarcated North and South Vietnam.
 Here is a chance to visit the Doc Mieu Base in the DMZ and the infamous Vinh Moc Tunnels.
 We travel up the route No 9 to Khe Sanh and pass a series of fire support bases including Rockpile, Camp Carol and Da Krong Bridge.
 On arrival at Khe Sanh Base we have time to stroll around to visit some of the many battle sites and military camps.
 There were all but partly cleared by villagers.
 O/N in Hue.